cplett/cplett.github.io/page/xtb/5-md.md

 # Molecular Dynamics Simulations

-**xtb** can also be used to perform molecular dynamics (MD) simulations.
+**xtb** is also capable of performing molecular dynamics (MD) simulations.
-An MD simulation following a previous optimization can be initiated with:
+An MD simulation with pre-optimization can be initiated with:

 ```bash
 xtb struc.xyz --omd